The Easy Overnight Way In Your Crockpot No Watching No Stirring

-When onions caramelize by long, slow cooking, their natural sugars come out, and the onions transform into beautiful, sweet, brown, tender s reds of deliciousness.
+When onions caramelize through long, slow cooking, their natural sugars come out, and the onions transform into beautiful, sweet, brown, tender shreds of deliciousness.
 We don’t want to miss out on that, do we?

 Great news!
 Let your crockpot do the work overnight while you sleep.
 There’s no watching and no stirring!
 Better news!
 You can make a big batch and freeze them to use for another day!
 It will speed up weeknight meal preparation without missing out on the magic only caramelized onions can bring to a dish.

 If you don’t know how fabulous caramelized onions taste or wonder what to do with them, here’s a great article from the onion people themselves, The National Onion Association, “NOA,” Seven Ways To Use Caramelized Onions.

 How To Wake Up To A Crockpot Full Of Delicious Caramelized Onions